Clinical Cardiac Electrophsyiology Fellowship

 - Extramural Conferences and Training Programs

 The fellow has only one rotation.
 They are responsible for the EP service.
-In addition, they will have one half-day continuity clinic per week.
+In addition, they will have one full-day continuity clinic per week.

 As is expected of electrophysiologists in “real world” practice, these experiences occur simultaneously throughout the electrophysiology training.
 This allows the fellow to participate in all aspects of the care of a wide variety of clinical cardiac electrophysiology patients including pre-procedural assessment, diagnostic and therapeutic procedures, post procedural care in the hospital and long-term, and in research relative to the field.
 As the fellow learns and gains experience, it is expected that they will integrate this knowledge and finesse to become a complete, well rounded, competent clinical cardiac electrophysiology consultant.